 Our techniques are probabilistic rather than integrable, but some results we use come from integrable inputs.
-The results of~\cite{Directed_Landscape,Dauvergne-Virag-21,Busani-2021} utilize the continuous RSK correspondence from O'Connell and Yor~\cite{O'Connell-2003,rep_non_colliding}.
-The results on point-to-point geodesics in~\cite{Bates-Ganguly-Hammond-22,Dauvergne-Sarkar-Virag-2020} rely on \cite{Hammond2}, who studied the number of disjoint geodesics in BLPP using integrable inputs.
+We use results of~\cite{Directed_Landscape,Dauvergne-Virag-21,Busani-2021}, which each utilized the continuous RSK correspondence \cite{O'Connell-2003,rep_non_colliding}.
+We also use results on point-to-point geodesics in~\cite{Bates-Ganguly-Hammond-22,Dauvergne-Sarkar-Virag-2020} that rely on \cite{Hammond2}, who studied the number of disjoint geodesics in BLPP using integrable inputs.
 For more about the connections between RSK and the directed landscape, we refer the reader to \cite{Dauvergne-Nica-Virag-2021,Dauvergne-Zhang-2021}.